 There are a lot of industrial applications for gear products in harsh environments with not a lot of sources for them.
 Some of those gearbox applications require operating underwater.
 I’d say that’s pretty harsh.
 But it’s something we’ve been able to offer in a number of instances.

-A customer recently approached us with a request for a gearbox to be used in a wastewater treatment plant.
+A customer recently approached us with an engineering request for a gearbox to be used in a wastewater treatment plant.
 We had done other applications for this customer, but this gearbox had to be able to operate underwater.
 They were designing an agitation system, which in this case, included an impeller that slowly rotated to keep sediments from accumulating on the bottom of the wastewater reservoir.

-There are a variety of other aerators, agitators and scrapers that require gearboxes with corrosion-resistant properties in wastewater treatment engineering.
+There are a variety of other aerators, agitators, and scrapers that require gearboxes with corrosion-resistant properties in wastewater treatment engineering.
 Whether it’s municipal or industrial waste processing can make a difference in the contaminates present and therefore the possibility of alternate protection options being necessary.

 Most of these types of devices require the gearbox to be near or suspended over the reservoir.
 There is always a high moisture condition since it’s usually outside and subjected to the elements.
 In our application, the underwater gearbox was to be submerged up to 15 feet deep below the surface, so additional factors had to be considered.

-Although the complete design details were not divulged, the basic concept was to have a high ratio fractional horsepower gearmotor rotate a line shaft that reached to the bottom of the reservoir where it would drive a 1:1 ratio bevel box that in turn drove the agitating impeller.
+Although the complete design details were not divulged, the basic concept was to have a high-ratio fractional horsepower gearmotor rotate a line shaft that reached to the bottom of the reservoir where it would drive a 1:1 ratio bevel box that in turn drove the agitating impeller.
 It was this bevel box that we were requested to supply.

 The performance requirements were not overly demanding.
 Gearbox speed was only going to be between 6-8 rpm and the torque required was less than 100 ft/lbs.
 But they wanted to calculate for a 10-year service life and there was that condition of operation underwater.